Arkansas woman who survived month-long COVID hospitalization billed nearly $1 million

-He reminds Arkansans that if an individual contracts COVID-19, they, their families, and their insurance company are going to bear the cost while COVID-19 vaccinations are free.
+He said that if an individual contracts COVID-19, they and their insurance company are going to bear the cost while COVID-19 vaccinations are free.

-Dr. Mette put the average cost of a COVID patient at UAMS at around $20,000.
+Dr. Mette put the average cost of a COVID patient at UAMS at nearly $25,000.

 "For somebody who's on a ventilator in an ICU for a month, it's going to be a lot higher than that.
 Probably close to $100,000," he said.